Arcadia-Science/arcadia-software-handbook/guides-and-standards/standard-public-repos.md

 ## Standards for organization and documentation

-- **Repository organization**: The repository should be well-organized with descriptive file names and a clear directory structure.
+- **Repository organization**: The repository should be well-organized with descriptive and consistent file names and a clear directory structure.
   - Scripts, notebooks, and data files should generally be in separate directories.
   - Directory names and filenames should not include spaces or special characters.
   - Avoid very long scripts or notebooks.
 The definition of "very long" depends on context and language, but a good rule of thumb is that all files (whether modules, scripts, and notebooks) should contain code related to one specific purpose.
 For typical Python and R projects, this definition _generally_ corresponds to a length of around 1000 lines.